Estimate Time5 min

 • The next recession is unlikely to be as severe as the last major recession, which lasted from 2007 to 2009.

 Cait Dourney of the Asset Allocation Research Team explains that today's economic landscape is very different from the one that existed 15 years ago and made the so-called Great Recession deep and long.
 "Consumers, mortgages, big banks, and corporate earnings are all in much better shape than they were then," she says.
-For now, says Dourney, the US remains in the late phase of the business cycle, when the economy is still growing and stock prices may continue to rise despite volatility.
+For now, says Dourney, the US remains in the late phase of the business cycle, when the economy is still growing and stock prices may continue to rise.

 What's a recession and when might the next one arrive?